techgnosis/loki-twitter/README.md

 2. Run `pip install requests`.
 The "requests" library is the only dependency that's not in the standard library
 3. Export your required environment variables
 4. Run either `python3 stream-to-loki.py` or `python3 stream-to-gel.py`

+# Paths
+For Loki and GEL, the URL path needs to be `/loki/api/v1/push`.
+If you are using Grafana Cloud Logs, there will be no path.